evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Turbo_GEN1/_index.md

 ## Performance

 With the optional Performance Battery Plus battery, you get other performance numbers.
-The Porsche Taycan GTS Sport Turismo delivers impressive performance with a maximum power of 500 kW (680 hp / 671 bhp) when using overboost.
+The Porsche Taycan Turbo (GEN1) delivers impressive performance with a maximum power of 500 kW (680 hp / 671 bhp) when using overboost.
 Without overboost, it still offers a robust 460 kW (625 hp / 617 bhp).
 The vehicle generates a maximum torque of 850 Nm (627 lb-ft), enabling it to accelerate from 0 to 100 km/h (0 to 62 mph) in just 3.2 seconds and reach a top speed of 260 km/h (162 mph).

 ## Battery, Range, and Charging